J. Cole: Fashion

 In February 2020, J. Cole announced a multi-year footwear and apparel partnership with Puma as an ambassador for the brand.
 According to the global director of Puma, Cole is involved in product creation, marketing campaigns and cultural guidance.
 With the announcement, Puma and Cole released a short film for the reimagined "Sky Dreamer" shoes, which debuted during the 2020 NBA All-Star Game.

 On July 31, 2020, PUMA and J. Cole released their debut collaboration shoe, the PUMA RS-Dreamer.
 Cole commented on the signature shoe saying: "Over the years, basketball shoes have progressed greatly in their level of technology and comfort but have strayed too far away from designs stylish enough for cultural relevancy.
 The Dreamer hopes to change that reality.
 The highest level of on-court performance meets the highest level of aesthetic design for daily wear.
 Once again, you can hoop in the same shoes you wore outside."
 The launch of the shoe coincided with the restart of the 2019–20 NBA season.

 Personal life

 In a January 2016 interview with director Ryan Coogler, Cole revealed that he was married.
 His wife, Melissa Heholt, who met Cole while they were students at St. John’s University, is the Executive Director of the Dreamville Foundation.
 Also in a May 2018 interview with radio host Angie Martinez, Cole stated that he and his wife have a son together.
 In 2019, he publicly spoke about his son.
 On July 20, 2020, Cole revealed he has two children.
-Cole is dual citizen of Germany and United States.